How Out-of-Distribution Data Hurts Semi-Supervised Learning: Impact of OOD on SSL Performance

 \section{Impact of OOD on SSL Performance}

-We have conducted an extensive empirical analysis on both synthetic and real-world datasets and have discovered several key causes behind the impact of OODs for many popular SSL algorithms, such as Pseudo-Label(PL)~\citep{lee2013pseudo}, $\Pi$-Model~\citep{laine2016temporal}, Mean Teacher(MT)~\citep{tarvainen2017mean}, and Virtual Adversarial Training (VAT)~\citep{miyato2018virtual}.
-This section illustrates our discoveries using the following synthetic datasets for the example SSL algorithm VAT.
-We considered two moons datasets with OODs (yellow triangle points) far away and close to the decision boundary, respectively, as shown in Fig~\ref{fig:3}.
-We used a multilayer perceptron neural network (MLP) with three layers as a backbone architecture, and the impact of OODs based on three following different models was analyzed.
+In this section, we provide a systematic analysis of the impact of OODs for many popular SSL algorithms, such as Pseudo-Label(PL)~\cite{lee2013pseudo}, $\Pi$-Model~\cite{laine2016temporal}, Mean Teacher(MT)~\cite{tarvainen2017mean}, and Virtual Adversarial Training (VAT)~\cite{miyato2018virtual}.
+We illustrate the discoveries using the following synthetic and real-world datasets.
+While we mainly focus on VAT as the choice of the SSL algorithm, the observations extend to other SSL algorithms as well.